 Read More at VV — Soundtracks of Television: ‘Intimacy’

 My Brother, My Sister Soundtrack: Every Song in the 2021 Netflix Movie

-- “Ave Maria” by Johann Sebastian Bach (00:00:00): The My Brother, My Sister soundtrack music scores the opening sequence.
+- “Ave Maria” by Johann Sebastian Bach (00:00:00): The My Brother, My Sister soundtrack song scores the opening sequence.
 Giada (Caterina Murino) arrives at Giulio’s funeral and speaks with Tesla.
 The music fades when Nik arrives wearing sunglasses.